 The homeowners wanted to increase the light within the listed building and also increase the living space.
 Therefore, they commissioned builders to construct a dormer window to the second floor of the property and sought the help of IQ Glass to design and install a bespoke structural glass extension.
 Modern extensions to listed buildings can be difficult to achieve due to the planning restrictions in place to preserve the aesthetic of these properties.

 Architectural glazing is an excellent solution when it comes to renovating listed or heritage buildings and are often the preferred method by planning officials and bodies such as English Heritage.
-The beauty of glazed glass panels is that is doesn’t require a framed and therefore has minimal interruption to the aesthetic of the existing building, which is required when conducting building work to listed properties.
+The beauty of glass panels is that they do not require a frame, and therefore have minimal interruption to the aesthetic of the existing building (which is required when conducting building work to listed properties).

 IQ Glass designed this bespoke glass extension with a frameless glass wall and a shaped frameless glass roof.
 The shaped glass roof elegantly joined the coursed limestone rubble wall of the staircase turret.
 The glass connection to the wall was carefully designed to ensure that minimal alterations were made to the façade of the tower to preserve the original aesthetic.
 To blend the join of the new extension with the limestone wall, a red brick semi-circle design was applied to the limestone stair turret which helped to highlight to the beauty of the turret while concealing where the glass connects to the wall.